technomancy/bussard/doc/quickstart.md

 but it takes time.
 You can't collide with anything, so don't fear.
 Switch to flight mode now and try it out for a bit.

 The striped blue line plots your estimated trajectory, and the box in the upper left shows your velocity vector.
-Use the equals and minus keys to zoom in and out.
+Use the equals and minus keys, or the scroll wheel on your mouse, to zoom in and out.
 The tab key cycles through all targets linearly, while ctrl-tab selects the closest target.

 Once you've got a feel for the controls and instrumentation, run this: